ralacerda/website/content/blog/en/dependency-injection.md

 const paymentManager = new PaymentManager(csvExporter);

-// We can easily create another exporter with its own configurations class JSONPaymentExporter extends PaymentExporter {
+// We can easily create another exporter with its own configurations class JSONPaymentExporter implements PaymentExporter {
   export(paymentRoll: PaymentRoll): void {
     // JSON Implementation
   }